Installation

 Section titled “Docker”To install WebODM on your machine with docker, first install:

-- Give Docker enough CPUs (default 2) and RAM (>4Gb, 16Gb better but leave some for Windows) by going to
+- Give Docker enough CPUs (default 2) and RAM (>4Gb, 16Gb better but leave some for the operating system) by going to

 Settings -- Resources - Select where on your hard drive you want virtual hard drives to reside (